TonicGaro/TTHD-Texture-Pack/README.md

 ## Instructions on how to import the source textures into a Textures.cnt file:

+(Note: All the textures in the TTHDSource folder are only for Version 2.0.1.
+To get the latest HD textures extract them from the latest release.)

 Get the latest version of [Rayman Control Panel](https://github.com/RayCarrot/RayCarrot.RCP.Metro/releases).

 Go to the "Utilities" tab and open the "Textures.cnt" file.
 It should be located in the "GAMEDATA" folder of Tonic Trouble (Retail).